Inhaltsverzeichnis

-Why happiness is not happiness
+Why luck is not just luck

 About the terms and their meanings